tommccoy1/raven-data/README.md

 # raven-data
 Data from the RAVEN project.
 Most of the information about the project is at the [main Git repo](https://github.com/tommccoy1/raven); this repo is just for the data (which is separate from the main repo because it involves a large number of large files that most users of the code won't need).

+WARNING: Some of the documents in this repository contain toxic or inappropriate text.
+These documents were produced by generating text from large language models, a process that often results in objectionable content.

 ## Description
 All of the files are in `prompts_and_generations/`.
 The types of files that are included are as follows.
 Note that, due to data restrictions, the only GPT-2 and WebText files that we can include are ones with prompt length 0:
 - Prompts are in the files starting with `webtext_prompts` and `wikitext_prompts`.